 The evaluation of RPR

-Regular practice review (RPR) is a quality improvement process.
-Its primary purpose is to help maintain and improve the standards of the medical profession by helping individual doctors identify aspects of their performance that could be improved, benefiting not only their own professional development but also the quality of care their patients receive.
-RPR has been implemented through the bpacnz inpractice programme from July 2013.
+RPR is a quality improvement process.
+Its primary purpose is to help maintain and improve the standards of the medical profession by helping individual doctors identify aspects of their performance that could be improved, thereby benefiting both their own professional development and the quality of care their patients receive.
+RPR has been implemented through the bpacnz inpractice programme since July 2013.

-- RPR helps individual doctors identify areas of strength and areas of their practice that could be improved such as assisting in the planning of professional development
+- RPR helps individual doctors identify areas of strength in their practice, and areas that could be improved

-- Doctors act on the RPR report and make changes
+- doctors act on the RPR report, and make any necessary changes

-- RPR helps assure Council that competence is being maintained
+- RPR helps assure Council that competence and fitness to practice is being maintained

 - RPR has any impact on the quality of care being delivered to patients

-The evaluation findings are based on self-reported changes from the reviewed doctors which are captured through surveys and interviews.
-Data is being collected at two points in time, 2 weeks after the RPR and 12 months after the RPR.
+The evaluation findings are based on self-reported changes from the reviewed doctors, taken from surveys and interviews.
+Data is collected at two points in time: 2 weeks after the RPR, and 12 months after the RPR.